AleksanderSkubala/AleksanderSkubala/README.md

 ## Hi people! 👋🤟

-I'm Aleksander Skubała, hobbyist front-end developer.
-Most often I make my projects in: Vue, React, Node.js + Express.
+Aleksander Skubała here: a hobbyist front-end developer and AWS DevOps.
+What I often use in my projects are Vue, React, Python, Terraform, Node.js + Express.
 I also use Static Site Generators like Gatsby or Gridsome.
-I love fixing problems by creating apps and I'm amazed by fact, that there are still so many technologies that I can learn in future 🔥
+I love fixing problems by creating apps and I'm amazed by the fact, that there are still so many technologies to learn in future 🔥

 ### My Projects:

-- [Cognitive](https://github.com/cognitive-pl/cognitive-next) - App that I made to help people learn things faster and more effective (Vue + Antd)
+- [Cognitive](https://github.com/cognitive-pl/cognitive-next) - App which I created to help others in planning and more effective learning (Vue + Antd + Firebase)
-- [Writes](https://github.com/writesapp/website) - Platform which lets people share their homeworks (React + Antd)
+- [Writes](https://github.com/writesapp/website) - Platform which lets people share their knowledge (React + Antd + Firebase)
-- [TripleA](https://github.com/AleksanderSkubala/triplea.gq) - Basic landing for hobbyist dev team TripleA (Vue + Gridsome)
+- [TripleA](https://github.com/AleksanderSkubala/triplea.gq) - Basic landing page of a hobbyist dev team TripleA (Vue + Gridsome)
-- [React Firebase Starter](https://github.com/AleksanderSkubala/react-firebase-starter) - React boilerplate that has already implemented connection with Firebase (React)
-- [Vue Firebase Starter](https://github.com/AleksanderSkubala/vue-firebase-starter) - Vue boilerplate that has already implemented connection with Firebase (Vue)
-- [100 pushups](https://github.com/AleksanderSkubala/100-pushups) - Simple app for planning trainings based on push-ups (Vue)
+- [100 pushups](https://github.com/AleksanderSkubala/100-pushups) - A simple app for planning push-ups based training (Vue)
 - [JWT Auth](https://github.com/AleksanderSkubala/JWT-authorization) - My boilerplate for JSON Web Token authorization (Node.js + Express)
 - [ZEUS](https://github.com/AleksanderSkubala/zeus) - Landing page created by me for the scout team called "Zeus" (Vue + Gridsome + Netlify CMS)
-- [GSAP Landing](https://github.com/AleksanderSkubala/gsap-landing) - Very simple page that I made to improve my GSAP skills (React + GSAP)
+- [GSAP Landing](https://github.com/AleksanderSkubala/gsap-landing) - Elementary page that I made to improve my GSAP skills (React + GSAP)
-- [App for lazy](https://github.com/AleksanderSkubala/app-for-lazy) - App with formulas for my friends from faculty of mathematics and physics (React + Material)
+- [App for lazy](https://github.com/AleksanderSkubala/app-for-lazy) - App with physics formulas for my friends from the faculty of mathematics and physics (React + Material)
-- [Eventbrite Events Scraper](https://github.com/AleksanderSkubala/Eventbrite-Events) - App that searches for IT meet-ups and sends email with reminder (Node.js)
+- [Eventbrite Events Scraper](https://github.com/AleksanderSkubala/Eventbrite-Events) - App that searches for IT meet-ups and sends an email with a reminder (Node.js)
+- [React Firebase Starter](https://github.com/AleksanderSkubala/react-firebase-starter) - React boilerplate that has an already implemented connection with Firebase (React)
+- [Vue Firebase Starter](https://github.com/AleksanderSkubala/vue-firebase-starter) - Vue boilerplate that has an already implemented connection with Firebase (Vue)

 <h3 align="center">My stats</h3>
 <p align="center">